anp/rapidhash/README.md

 </details>

-## Rapidhash Versions
+## Rapidhash Versioning

 ### Portable Hashing
-Fixed versioning with C++ compatibility is presented in `rapidhash::v1`, `rapidhash::v2`, and `rapidhash::v3` modules.
+C++ compatibility is presented in `rapidhash::v1`, `rapidhash::v2`, and `rapidhash::v3` modules.
+The output for these is guaranteed to be stable between major crate versions.

 Rapidhash V3 is the recommended, fastest, and most recent version of the hash.
+Streaming is only possible with the rapidhash V3 algorithm.
 Others are provided for backwards compatibility.

 ### In-Memory Hashing
 Rust hasing traits (`RapidHasher`, `RapidBuildHasher`, etc.) are implemented in `rapidhash::fast`, `rapidhash::quality`, and `rapidhash::inner` modules.
 These are not guaranteed to give a consistent hash output between platforms, compiler versions, or crate versions as the rust `Hasher` trait [is not suitable](https://github.com/hoxxep/portable-hash/?tab=readme-ov-file#whats-wrong-with-the-stdhash-traits) for portable hashing.